ZoinerTejada/hdinsight-docs/hdinsight-hadoop-create-linux-clusters-adf.md

 [Azure Data Factory](../data-factory/data-factory-introduction.md) is a cloud-based data integration service that orchestrates and automates the movement and transformation of data.
 It can create a HDInsight Hadoop cluster just-in-time to process an input data slice and delete the cluster when the processing is complete.
 Some of the benefits of using an on-demand HDInsight Hadoop cluster are:

-- You only pay for the time job is running on the HDInsight Hadoop cluster (plus a brief configurable idle time).
+- You only pay for the time a job is running on the HDInsight Hadoop cluster (plus a brief configurable idle time).
 The billing for HDInsight clusters is pro-rated per minute, whether you are using them or not.
-When you use an on-demand HDInsight linked service in Data Factory, the clusters are created on-demand.
-And the clusters are deleted automatically when the jobs are completed.
+When you use an on-demand HDInsight linked service in Data Factory, the clusters are created on-demand, and the clusters are deleted automatically when the jobs are completed.
 Therefore, you only pay for the job running time and the brief idle time (time-to-live setting).
 - You can create a workflow using a Data Factory pipeline.
 For example, you can have the pipeline to copy data from an on-premises SQL Server to an Azure blob storage, process the data by running a Hive script and a Pig script on an on-demand HDInsight Hadoop cluster.
 Then, copy the result data to an Azure SQL Data Warehouse for BI applications to consume.
 - You can schedule the workflow to run periodically (hourly, daily, weekly, monthly, etc.).